A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Experiment

+To address \textbf{RQ2}, we collect an external dataset, $\mathcal{D}_1'$, containing responses to two questions, $Q_1$ and $Q_2$, from new teachers across the nation.
+Specifically, we gather 1,352 responses for $Q_1$ and 1,364 responses for $Q_2$.
+From these, we randomly select 100 responses per question to serve as the test-time training dataset, while the remaining responses are used for evaluation.
+By applying the optimized guidelines $G_{opt}$ learned from $\mathcal{D}_1$ in Section~\ref{sec:pilot_result}, we explore its grading performance over $\mathcal{D}_1'$.
+In addition, if the $G_{opt}$ fails to pass the OOD test, where the confidence indicator $\zeta < \mu$, we will implement the test-time training with the train split of national dataset $\mathcal{D'}_{train}$.
+Then, the adapted guideline will be tested over the same $\mathcal{D'}_{test}$ again.
+Overall, the results are reported in Table~\ref{tab:robustness_table}.
 From the table, we can find that $Q_1$ is marked with OOD Flag as its confidence indicator $\zeta = -0.22 < -0.2 = \mu$.
 By comparing its performance between Table~\ref{tab:result_pilot} and Tabel~\ref{tab:robustness_table}, we can confirm that it suffers great performance drops.
-Meanwhile, the confidence indicator of $Q_2$, $\zeta = -0.16 > -0.2 = \mu$, and its performance gap between $\mathcal{D}$ and $\mathcal{D}'$ is relatively smaller.
+Meanwhile, the confidence indicator of $Q_2$, $\zeta = -0.16 > -0.2 = \mu$, and its performance gap between $\mathcal{D}_2$ and $\mathcal{D}_2'$ is relatively smaller.
 These two observations indicate that the proposed confidence indicator is a valid indicator for the OOD detection purpose.
 On the other hand, by comparing $G_{opt}$ with the raw guidelines provided by $G_0$, we find that $G_{opt}$ consistently outperforms $G_0$.
 This observation indicates that even the automatically optimized guideline suffers from the OOD issue, it is still better than the raw guideline.
 Finally, by calculating the performance change between the guideline before and after the test-time training, we can find that \textit{GradeOpt} is able to get adapted to the new examples with only limited available annotated examples.
-In addition, the performance of guidelines after the test-time training is restored back to the acceptable grading range, e.g., Kappa$>0.6$, which indicates that the test-time training is an effective solution to help a high-performed $G_{opt}$ to quickly get applied to different datasets.
+In addition, the performance of guidelines after the test-time training is restored back to the acceptable grading range, e.g., Kappa $>0.6$, which indicates that the test-time training is an effective solution to help a high-performed $G_{opt}$ to quickly get applied to different datasets.